 By using content that your followers post it will save you time and therefore money.

-Using content from your followers helps you as a brand connect with people on a human level and come across as authentic.
+Utilizing content from your following encourages you as a brand to connect with individuals on a human level and makes you seem to be trustworthy.

 Check out this hilarious article from Kate Bernot that shows the lengths some restaurants are going to for user-generated content.